SECA: Semantically Equivalent and Coherent Attacks for Eliciting LLM Hallucinations: Experiments

 \myparagraph{Metrics} We define several evaluation metrics based on LLMs introduced above.
 First, note that the target LLM typically generates a token indicating the option it chooses, followed by an explanation.
 We say an attack is successful if it elicits an incorrect option and then an explanation that is classified as either \textit{Factuality} or \textit{Faithfulness} by the hallucination evaluator (see Appendix~\mysecref{app:ex_attack_response} for an example of a successful attack).
 The \textit{Best-of-$K$ Attack Success Rate}, written as ASR@\textit{K}, measures the percentage of samples for which at least one successful attack is found within $K$ trials.
-Next, we define \textit{constraint violation} $v_{\text{SE}}$ and $v_{\text{SC}}$ that measure the extent to which the constraints of \eqref{eq:constr_opt} on semantic equivalence and coherence are respectively violated.
+Next, we define \textit{Semantic Equivalence Error (SEE)} and \textit{Semantic Coherence Error (SCE)} that measure the extent to which the constraints on semantic equivalence and coherence are respectively violated.

-Here $v_{\text{SE}}(\bm{x},\bm{x}_0)=0$ indicates the algorithm output $\bm{x}$ preserves semantic equivalence, while $v_{\text{SE}}(\bm{x},\bm{x}_0)=1$ indicates $\bm{x}$ deviates from what the original prompt $\bm{x}_0$ means.
-As for coherence violation, a lower value of $v_{\text{SC}}(\cdot)$ indicates better semantic coherence, and we consistently set $\gamma=60$ in all experiments.
-We then define $\bar{v}_{\text{SE}}$ and $\bar{v}_{\text{SC}}$, respectively, to be the corresponding constraint violation averaged over the dataset.
+Here $\text{SEE}(\bm{x},\bm{x}_0)=0$ indicates the algorithm output $\bm{x}$ preserves semantic equivalence, while $\text{SEE}(\bm{x},\bm{x}_0)=1$ indicates $\bm{x}$ deviates from what the original prompt $\bm{x}_0$ means.
+Also, a lower value of $\text{SCE}(\bm{x})$ indicates better semantic coherence in $\bm{x}$.
+Throughout all experiments, we fix the tolerance at $\gamma = 60$ to permit a small degree of incoherence, reflecting what is commonly observed in human-generated prompts.
 Finally, we define \textit{Type Token Ratio} (\textit{TTR}) to be the ratio between the number of unique tokens in an output prompt and the total number of tokens (within a given window and averaged over the dataset).
 Therefore, a larger TTR indicates the prompts contain a more diverse set of vocabulary.
 Appendix~\mysecref{app:add_exp_setup} includes additional details of our experimental setups.